Technical Deep Dive

 Server Architecture

 The server component is minimal by design.
-It serves only as a temporary relay for online contact exchanges.
+It serves as a temporary relay for online contact exchanges and as a WebSocket relay for Online Verify sessions.

 What the Server Sees